JohnRyland/GenericMake/README.md

 This is a very light and simple build system which builds on top of standard make.
 It has some similarities to qmake in that most of the project specific details of what and how to build the project are inside a .pro project file.
-The syntax is also similar, with VAR=valuei pairs.
+The syntax is also similar, with `VAR=value` pairs.
 Because it is still just essentially a makefile though, anything you can do in make you can put in to the .pro file too.